Andorra Entry Requirements

 Visa Required

-Passport holders from countries whose citizens need a Schengen visa must obtain a multiple-entry Schengen visa (type C) before travel.
+Passport holders from countries whose citizens require a Schengen visa must obtain that visa before arrival in Spain or France.

-How to Apply: Apply at the Spanish or French consulate in your country of residence; specify that you plan to transit into Andorra.
+How to Apply: Apply at the Spanish or French embassy/consulate in your country of residence.
+State that you will be visiting Andorra during the trip.

 Arrival Process